pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"invalid-slots-object"+OR+"E0236")

 ### [E0237](#E0237) (assigning-non-slot)<a name="E0237"></a>
-Assigning to attribute %r not defined in class slots Used when assigning to an attribute not defined in the class slots.
+Assigning to attribute %r not defined in class slots.

+Used when assigning to an attribute not defined in the class slots.

 **:x: Incorrect code**